Fresh food, cooked in the open and served from hip-looking food trucks and street food stalls

 Food is something that never goes out of fashion and well, we all need to eat right?
 Street food, food trucks, food stalls, whatever you want to call it has been growing in popularity in the US and UK year on year for over the last decade now and does not seem to be slowing down anytime soon.

 A report from google trends for the search term “street food” in the UK shows a steady rise in volume from 2010 to the present.

-In the US the increase in the search term for "street food" bagan further back than the UK, in 2004 and has been steadily rising every since.
+In the US the increase in the search term for “street food” began further back than in the UK, in 2004 and has been steadily rising ever since.